 - Avoid the filling from touching the edges of the dough before sealing the fatayers.

-- If your fayaters are always breaking open during cooking, then preheat the oven by heating the boiler and place the uncooked fatayer in on a rack close to the source of heat.
-Bake for 5 minutes then reduce the heat to 400ºF and move the fayaters to a lower rack. continue cooking until the bottoms are golden.
+- If your pies always break open during cooking, preheat the oven by heating the boiler and place the uncooked pies on a rack close to the heat source.
+Bake for 5 minutes, then reduce the heat to 400ºF and move the pies to a lower rack. continue cooking until the bottoms are golden.